Process modelling fundamentals

 What is a process mapper?

-A process mapper, also known as a process mapping/modelling software, platform, or tool specifically designed for creating visual representations of business processes.
+A process mapper, also known as a process mapping/modelling software, is a platform or tool specifically designed for creating visual representations of business processes.
 Its primary purpose is to help individuals and organisations document, analyse, and communicate how various tasks, activities, and components are carried out within a particular workflow or business process.

 Features and functions